Dog Agility Equipment

 Tire jump

-The pause table is the simplest piece of dog agility equipment, where the dog must come to rest for a certain period of time before continuing with the trial usually 5 seconds is the allotted time for the dog to remain sitting or in a down position.
+A suspended tire size hoop for the dogs to jump through, these are usually brightly colored to assist the dogs visibility enabling them to judge their jump.
+Pause table The pause table is the simplest piece of dog agility equipment, where the dog must come to rest for a certain period of time before continuing with the trial usually 5 seconds is the allotted time for the dog to remain sitting or in a down position.
 The raised platform is 1 meter square, and the height from 8 to 30 inches according to the dogs height as laid down in the various organizations rules.
 In some trial a simple marked off area is used for the dog to execute this task.

 A slalom course of 5 to 12 poles each proximately 3 feet high and 20 inches apart are placed on the course for the dog to weave in and out of, commencing with the first pole in the series to his left, the next pole to his right and so on through the slalom not missing any poles.
 The weaving action does not come naturally to any dog making this a very difficult obstacle to overcome.
 Certainly in my opinion one of the most exciting to watch as it requires speed and dexterity to master.
+As mentioned earlier heights are adjusted to accommodate various breeds of dogs as are other numerous rules and regulations governing this type of competition.
+An assortment of classes and course dog agility equipment are set out, not only to test the dogs and handlers but also for the entertainment of the spectators.

 The rewards for the tremendous efforts, Trophies for the handlers the dogs do not know if they have won or lost, they do it for the fun.
+All this can be started with backyard dog agility training, make your own dog agility equipment to get you started.
+The rewards and prizes at different levels make this a complex sport to follow as a competitor

 dog agility equipment to free pet advice